hanselhansel/jakarta-maps-analyzer/docs/SECURITY_SETUP.md

 **NEVER share your API key in plain text or commit it to version control!**

-The API key you shared (`AIzaSyA3Z0jo47_XxVqNDoofubkKFsmA-PlaVzg`) has been securely stored in your `.env` file, but you should:
+If you have exposed your API key anywhere, you should:

 1. **Regenerate this API key immediately** in the Google Cloud Console since it was exposed
 2. **Review your Google Cloud Console** for any unauthorized usage